I’ve taken the time to list out the best apps to teach kids to count money, including coin identification apps, free counting money games, and more.

 In fact, I definitely recommend getting off the math money apps and venturing out into the realm of actual, physical money handling for your child.

 Because physically handling money is one way to build up their money confidence.

 - Counting money and coin apps

-- Fun money games for kids
+- Fun money games for kids and money coloring pages

 - Counting money worksheets and counting money games